Simon Henry Miner, also known as "Henry S. Miner," was born on Nov. 28, 1869 in Shelby County, OH, the son of Joseph and Mary Jane (Courtney) Miner.

 ~ Son Victor Harold Miner Sr. ~

-At the age of 23, on New Year's Day 1931, he married 21-year-old Lucille Schuler (1910-1974).
-She was the daughter of Adolph and Rose (Bolles) Schuler.
-The wedding took place in Lucas County, OH, officiated by Rev. Grant W. Speer.
+At the age of 23, on New Year's Day 1931, he was united in the bonds of holy matrimony with 21-year-old Lucille Schuler (Jan.
+28, 1910-1974).
+She was the daughter of Adolph and Rosa Henryetta "Rose" (Bolles) Schuler of Toledo, Lucas County, OH.
+The wedding took place in the Toledo area and was officiated by Rev. Grant W. Speer.

-Victor's address at the time of marriage was his mother's home at 3944 Canada Southern Avenue in Toledo.
+Victor's address at the time of marriage was his mother's home at 3944 Canada Southern Avenue in Toledo, Lucas County..

-Lucille survived her husband by nine years.
-She passed away in 1974 at the age of 64.
+Lucille survived her husband by nine years and maintained her residence at the address of 5525 Cresthaven Lane.
+She passed away on Aug.
+20, 1974 at the age of 64.
+Her obituary was published in the Toledo Blade.